 Our first walk covers 16 kilometres over approximately four hours.
-The terrain is gently undulating with a total ascent and descent of +/- 200m.
+The terrain is gently undulating with a total ascent and descent of 200 metres.

-Accommodation: Hotel Gaudi (or similar)
+ACCOMMODATION: Hotel Gaudi (or similar)

 DAY 3 - Ascend to the Iron Cross (1,482 m); descend to Molinaseca